PlayResonance/whitepaper/README.md

 1. **Development Funding:** One of its primary roles is to fund and foster development efforts.
 This includes offering bounties for improvements to the game, development of new mini-games, enhancing ecosystem security, and other initiatives aimed at advancing the project.

 2. **Emergency Reserves:** The treasury also acts as a reserve in the event of unforeseen emergencies, such as security breaches, exploits, or vulnerabilities within the ecosystem.
 These funds can be swiftly deployed to address and mitigate such issues.

+3. **Dividends:** The majority of the Revenue into the Treasury is divided among all [Roles](https://github.com/PlayResonance/whitepaper/tree/main/tokenomics/roles)

 ### Community-Driven Growth